2 minutes estimated reading time

 Johnny Marr and Bernard Sumner’s first album as Electronic is being reissued, you can stream it for free via a nice looking app on the great satan of social networks here.

 BBC Labs great interactive illustration of the UK class system was fascinating and shows in a positive way just where the license fee goes despite UK politics.
+Class is a complex concept for people who’ve never lived in the United Kingdom.

 Root Blog posted the excellent documentary Synth Britannia.
 None of that guitar and drums crap, real music.
+Despite the UK’s place as ground zero for punk, heavy metal and glam rock from the 1980s onwards it pioneered a lot of electronic music styles.